FloydFest: History

 The event began in 2002, and spans five days each year with on-site camping and multiple stages featuring rock, bluegrass, reggae, folk, Yiddish, Cajun, or Zydeco, African, Appalachian, and world music performers.
 The event was cancelled in 2020 due to the COVID-19 pandemic; the 19th edition was deferred to 2021.

+After the 2022 festival, organizers moved the festival to a site in the community of Check, Virginia, in Floyd County a dozen miles northeast of the town of Floyd.
+However, due to environmental concerns about the site, it could not be used for the 2023 festival, which had to be canceled.

-In addition to music, the festival features local arts and crafts, dance workshops, morning yoga lessons, story telling, poetry readings, and a "Children's Universe" tent.
+In addition to music, the festival features local arts and crafts, morning yoga lessons, story telling, Outdoor Adventure, and a Children's Universe.

 Each year, FloydFest features a theme: